 Economic Damages

-Calculating economic damages is relatively straightforward, as they are based on actual expenses incurred by the victim.
+Calculating economic damages is relatively straightforward.
+They are based on the victim’s actual expenses.
 The victim’s attorney will gather all relevant documentation, such as medical bills and pay stubs, to determine the total economic damages.

 Non-Economic Damages

 Non-economic damages are more difficult to calculate as they are not based on actual expenses.
 Instead, they are based on the injury’s severity and its impact on the victim’s life.
-To determine the amount of non-economic damages, the victim’s attorney may use a multiplier method, where the economic damages are multiplied by a certain number (usually between 1.5 and 5) to account for the intangible losses.
+The victim’s attorney may use a multiplier method to determine the amount of non-economic damages.
+Here, the economic damages are multiplied by a certain number (usually between 1.5 and 5) to account for the intangible losses.

-At Baumgartner Law Firm, we do not use a multiplier method and instead use our 35 years of experience to gauge all the factors to determine a reasonable settlement amount.
+At Baumgartner Law Firm, we do not use a multiplier method.
+Instead, we use our 40 years of experience to gauge all the factors to determine a reasonable settlement amount.
+The severity of injuries can significantly impact the settlement of pain and suffering, making it essential to consult an attorney to evaluate and negotiate appropriate compensation for these damages.

 Punitive Damages